openmrs/openmrs-contrib-rest-api-docs/source/includes/Concepts/concept_reference_term_type.md

 ## Overview

 * Concept reference terms represent terms within external vocabularies (typically standardized terminologies like SNOMED, ICD, LOINC, etc.).
-OpenMRS concept can be mapped to these reference terms through [concept mappings](concept_mapping.md).
+OpenMRS concept can be mapped to these reference terms through [concept mappings](#concept-map-type).

 * For example, the concept `left Lung` can be mapped to an external concept `lower lobe of Lung` using a concept mapping `BROADER-THAN`.

-## Available operations.
+## Available operations

 1. [List concept reference terms](#list-concept-reference-terms)
 2. [Create a concept reference term](#create-a-concept-reference-term)
 3. [Update a concept reference term](#update-a-concept-reference-term)